-The attribute National identifier is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute National identifier is a mandatory attribute.
 The attribute should be regarded as a static attribute, i.e. the National identifier should not change over time.

 16. Debtor default data

 The Debtor default data entity registers the default status which is related to the debtor on the level of the observed agent.